eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 cat config-step-1-minimal/config.yml
 ```

-As is the case with self contained resource configurations for Kubernetes, the name of the container image and the environment variable `HELLO_MSG` are hard coded into the deployment resource.
+As is the case with self contained resource configurations for Kubernetes, the name of the container image and an environment variable `HELLO_MSG` needed by the aplication are hard coded into the deployment resource.

 If using `kubectl` to deploy the application to Kubernetes, you would use the command: